Protosnake/date-to-unix-test/README.md

 # Strategy & Improvements

-Bonus: Strategy & Improvements

-- Include a short doc describing your approach to:
-- Scaling test automation across services
+## On scaling test automation across services

+- Adopt monorepo structure to share common utilities, components, and configurations.
+- Use containerization (Docker) to ensure consistent test environments.
+- Implement CI/CD pipelines to automate test execution on code changes.
+(Haven't done this as it is way out of scope for this exercise)
+- Modularize tests to allow easy addition of new services and test cases.
+- We could've adopted bundling tools like turborepo or nx to optimize test runs, but it felt overkill for this exercise.

-- Avoiding flakiness and ensuring test reliability
+## On avoiding flakiness and ensuring test reliability

+- Use stable selectors and avoid relying on dynamic content in e2e tests.
+If I wasn't controlling frontend, I would use `data-testid` attributes for stable selectors.
+- Choose playwright as it has auto-waiting mechanisms to handle async operations.
+- Allow passing environment variables to configure timeouts and retries.
+- Regularly review and refactor tests to remove redundant or flaky tests.

-- Balancing unit/integration/E2E tests
+## On balancing unit/integration/E2E tests

+- It is an ongoin effort.
+There's no one-size-fits-all solution, but everyone in the org should be aware of the testing pyramid and the importance of each type of test.
+  However, we reduced maintenance cost by using same file names across unit/integration/E2E tests to make it easy to find and relate tests.

-- Ensuring smart test coverage in a growing org
+## On ensuring smart test coverage in a growing org

+- Use code coverage tools to identify untested areas of the codebase. (not in the scope of this exercise)
+- Use the same reporting tool across all testing modules to have a unified view of test coverage. (not in the scope of this exercise)

-- Suggest how this API could be improved from a testing or reliability point of view
+## On suggesting how this API could be improved from a testing or reliability point of view

+- For testing it would be beneficial to be able to deactivate rate limiting and have a sandbox environment.
+- For reliability, the API could provide more detailed error messages and status codes to help identify issues, but `false` works well enough for this exercise.
+- Allow disabling caching for testing purposes, especially for stress tests.